-THOUGHT STARTERS - How can we encourage greater inclusivity, both from a content and channel perspective, for niche groups (e.g. persons with disabilities, migrant workers), which may also offer a novel experience for mainstream audiences? - What digital technologies could we leverage to expand the audience experience in physical spaces, engaging with senses beyond sight?
-Designing for inclusivity, bringing novelty for all The Mind's Eye by Guggenheim New York^[1] offers an alternative learning experience for those who are visually impaired by providing a way of 'seeing' art through voice, led by audio descriptions and conversations.
+[1] Guggenheim (2020) Guggenheim Introduces New Audio Experience with Mind's Eye THOUGHT STARTERS - How can we encourage greater inclusivity, both from a content and channel perspective, for niche groups (e.g. persons with disabilities, migrant workers), which may also offer a novel experience for mainstream audiences? - What digital technologies could we leverage to expand the audience experience in physical spaces, engaging with senses beyond sight?
+Designing for inclusivity, bringing novelty for all The Mind's Eye by Guggenheim New York [1] offers an alternative learning experience for those who are visually impaired by providing a way of 'seeing' art through voice, led by audio descriptions and conversations.
 The online guide is free of charge and features ten tracks, each describing one sensory aspect of the space - such as sound, touch, and light - to create a rich and revolutionary way to explore the museum.
-[1] Guggenheim (2020) Guggenheim Introduces New Audio Experience with Mind's Eye ARTS FOR A CAUSE The connection between arts and causes will become more pertinent than ever as younger generations look to the arts for self-expression and as a key medium for change.

 The underlying driving force Standing up for social issues has become increasingly important to younger consumers.
 Amongst Gen Z and millennial consumers, decisions are often guided by a reflection of their personal values and interest to see and effect change in the world.
-65% of global Gen Z and millennial consumers agree that being seen as someone who stands up for what they believe in is 'extremely important' or 'very important' (vs. 59% in 2018) ^[1] 76% of global Gen Z and millennial consumers agree that they are 'very likely' or 'somewhat likely' to contribute money or time to a charity or ethical cause in the next 12 months ^[1] 69% of global Gen Z and millennial consumers agree that speaking out for what they believe is the right thing is 'extremely important' or 'very important' (vs. 65% in 2019) ^[1]
+65% of global Gen Z and millennial consumers agree that being seen as someone who stands up for what they believe in is 'extremely important' or 'very important' (vs. 59% in 2018) [1] 76% of global Gen Z and millennial consumers agree that they are 'very likely' or 'somewhat likely' to contribute money or time to a charity or ethical cause in the next 12 months [1] 69% of global Gen Z and millennial consumers agree that speaking out for what they believe is the right thing is 'extremely important' or 'very important' (vs. 65% in 2019) [1]

 Changes with COVID-19 Arts are an effective medium for audiences to rally support around the social causes they are interested in.
-As COVID-19 exposes the world's social inequalities, more are engaging with arts on social media to rally and drive change. st on ArtReview's Power 100 list was the Black Lives Matter movement.
-The Power 100 list typically ranks movers and shakers of the contemporary art world ^[1] 62% of Singapore digital arts audiences believe that the arts give a better understanding of people of different backgrounds and cultures ^[2]
+As COVID-19 exposes the world's social inequalities, more are engaging with arts on social media to rally and drive change.
+1st on ArtReview's Power 100 list was the Black Lives Matter movement.
+The Power 100 list typically ranks movers and shakers of the contemporary art world [1] 64% of Singapore arts audiences believe that the arts give a better understanding of people of different backgrounds and cultures [2]